seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 One of the main features which datatypes need to support is casting between one another using ``arr.astype(new_dtype, casting="unsafe")``, or while executing ufuncs with different types (such as adding integer and floating point numbers).

-The definition of whether or not casting is possible is mainly done in monolithic logic and by the use of casting tables.
+The decision of whether or not casting is possible is mainly done in monolithic logic using casting tables where applicable; in particular casting tables cannot handle the flexible datatypes: strings, void/structured, datetimes.

 The actual casting has two distinct parts: